 What Dogs Can Compete?

-The following breeds are eligible to compete in AKC Lure Coursing after reaching their first birthday and being AKC, FSS, or PAL registered;
+The following breeds are eligible to compete in AKC Lure Coursing after reaching their first birthday and being registered with the AKC, Foundation Stock Service (FSS) program, or Purebred Alternative Listing (PAL):

 - Afghan Hound